JeremyMcCormick/maven-test-project/README.md

 ```
 - name: Configure Git User
   run: |
     git config user.email "jermccormick@gmail.com"
     git config user.name "JeremyMcCormick"
 ```

-It should be possible to set this to any Github username and email.
+This can be set to any Github username and email.

 The source control management (SCM) information is defined in the project's POM file as follows: